 Fujii said that most of the companies relocated here from China were engaged in information technology (IT) while some others in automotive and parts manufacturing like the Japanese bicycle maker Shimano has just opened a P1.2B facility in Batangas.

 Japanese watchmaker Citizen also shut down its China factories and decided to move in the Philippines and the Mitsubishi Power Industries is another giant who is scheduled also to move in the Philippines according to latest news.

 Fujii also said that some of the firms expressed interest in locating their operations in the Calabarzon (Cavite, Laguna, Batangas, Rizal and Quezon) area.

-Fujii added, that China’s rising wages also prompted some firms to move their production here and a competitive advantage of the Philippines, including its well-educated English-speaking workforce and good quality infrastructure, is also the main key.
+Fujii added, that China’s rising wages also prompted some firms to move their production here and a competitive advantages of the Philippines, including its well educated English-speaking workforce and good quality infrastructure is also the main key.

-The three factors that could have triggered this actions are: Island grabbing and illegal reclaiming of territories in the South China Sea, China’s slowing economy and the devaluation of their currency.
-On the other hand, Philippine economy can maintain its stability that’s why it needs to prepare for the biggest migration.– Jason E.
+The three factors that could have trigger this actions are: Island grabbing and illegal reclaiming of territories in the South China Sea, China’s slowing economy and the devaluation of their currency.
+On the other hand, Philippine economy can maintain its stability that’s why it needs to prepare for the biggest migration.